 Hair has a life of its own , so it has its little slumps as well as its bursts of energy.
 It all depends on what you give it to strengthen its vitality...

 "Everyone has a hair heritage of more than 100,000 hairs, the colour and shape of which are genetically determined: brown, blonde, curly, ginger...
 Like at least one of your parents.
 Every day, we all lose a certain amount of hair, and that’s perfectly normal.
-But the care you take of your hair and certain external factors such as stress, pollution or the climate can affect the vitality or quality of your hair (and cause hair loss).
+But the care you take of your hair and certain external factors such as stress, pollution or the climate can affect the vitality or quality of your hair (and cause temporary hair loss).
 It is therefore important to take into account your hair's heritage when building your hair care routine to ensure that you are giving it everything it needs, over the years”

 Healthy hair is renewed continuously during what is called the hair cycle, which occurs 25 times in our lifetime.
 This cycle is divided into three main phases: